 IS IT A "CURE" FOR HEART DISEASE?

-Disclaimer: The Food and Drug Administration (FDA) has not evaluated any statements on this Website.
-Tower Laboratories Corporation does not make health claims for its products.
-Tower Laboratories products are not intended to diagnose, treat or cure any disease.
-Tower is not responsible for independent third parties who may otherwise represent the efficacy of its products.
-These individuals are not Tower's agents and do not have permission to do so.
-Unsatisfactory products sold in the USA may be returned for a full refund within 60 days of the original ship date.
+Disclaimer: These statements have not been evaluated by the U.S. Food and Drug Administration (FDA).
+This product is not intended to diagnose, treat, cure or prevent any disease.
+Tower Laboratories Corporation does not make any health or medical claims for its products.
+Tower is not responsible for independent third parties who may otherwise represent the efficacy of Tower products.
+These individuals are not Tower agents and do not have permission to do so.
+Testimonials are believed to be within the range of typical consumer responses, though your results may differ.
+Unsatisfactory products sold in the United States of America may be returned for a full refund within 60 days of the original ship date.

 In Pauling's last private telephone interview with reporter Peter Barry Chowka conducted on April 9, 1994, he expressed his dismay that this theory of heart disease wasn't formulated and the disease eradicated decades earlier, stating: